 - 1 cup water

-To make the base, place the biscuits into a bag, and use a rolling pin to bash them until they resemble breadcrumbs.
-Place in a bowl.
+- To make the base, place the biscuits into a bag, and use a rolling pin to bash them until they resemble breadcrumbs.

-Melt the butter, then add it to the bowl together with the crushed biscuits, and mix well.
+- Melt the butter, then add it to a bowl together with the crushed biscuits, and mix well.

-Add the coconut cream, soft cream cheese, dessicated coconut and maple syrup and mix well to get a smooth cream.
+- Add the coconut cream, soft cream cheese, desiccated coconut and maple syrup and mix well to get a smooth cream.

-Mix it with the cream, then top the biscuit base with it.
-Refrigerate again.
+- Mix it with the cream, then top the biscuit base with it, and refrigerate again.

 - If you'd like to see the ingredients listed in cups and ounces, please check the US Customary Link.